 Rise Before the Sun

-Watching the sunrise is always a wonderful activity.
-However, some of us hardly enjoy rising with the sun let alone waking up early enough to watch it rise.
-Solar holidays, like the Sabbats, are wonderful days to make exceptions.
-Yule, especially, is perfect for this activity.
-This is the rebirth of the God, marking the first stage in the wheel turning toward months of growth and plenty.
-As you watch the sun rising over the horizon, take the time to consider what this represents.
+As you watch the sun rising over the horizon, take some time to consider what this represents.
 Think about the changes the earth will go through over the next couple months.
-Take the time to look around at the trees and other plant life and remember what it was like during the previous months.
-Reflect on how your life and habits will change with the seasons.
-What new beginnings are in store for you?
+Look around at the trees and other plant life and remember what it was like during the previous months.

 You can take a small log you have found or that was gifted to you and turn it into a candelabrum.
 You may have to cut the log or add legs to it to prevent it from tipping over.
-Then, carve holes to hold candles (size of holes will depend upon what kind of candles you want).
-You can then decorate the log by carving symbols or painting it.
+Then, carve holes to hold candles (size of holes will depend on the type of candles you'll use).
+You can then decorate the log, such as by carving symbols or painting it.

 The Battle Continues

 At Midsummer, the Oak and Holly Kings fought and battled it out.
-Now they are back at it yet again.
+Now they're back at it yet again.
 Battle reenactments can be a lot of fun.
 You can do them with other players, puppet shows, or through artwork and writing.
 Add some extra story to the play.

 Even something as small as a card to a newly made friend can be very touching for them, and the joy they feel is all the gift you need in return.
-Even when your gifts are not always met with joy, knowing that you put something out there with love in your heart means so much more than negative thinking that you cannot afford to or that others will not return the favor.
+Even when your gifts aren't always met with joy, knowing that you put something out there with love in your heart means so much more than the negative thinking that you can't afford to or that others won't return the favor.